microsoft/live-share/docs/use/vscode.md

 Each collaborator can investigate variables, go to various files in the call stack, inspect variables, and even add or remove breakpoints.
 Co-editing features allow each participant to track where the others are located so they can switch between concurrently investigating aspects of the problem and collaboratively debugging.

 > [!NOTE]
-> In a read-only collaboration session, a guest won't be able to step through the debugging process.
+> In a read-only collaboration session, guests won't be able to step through the debugging process.
 They can add or remove breakpoints and inspect variables.

 ![Animation that shows concurrent debugging.](../media/co-debug.gif)